 Vitamin A is an essential nutrient that plays a role in cell growth.
-It may also have some specific benefits for the skin, including treating acne.
+Vitamin A, and its related compounds such as retinoids, also have some specific benefits for the skin, including treating acne.

 There are two different types of vitamin A: carotenoid compounds from plant products and retinoids from animals.

 Retinoids may be useful as an acne treatment as they have antioxidant and anti-inflammatory properties that could promote better skin health.